 "Nine months ago, I had an idea Memorial in Washington, D.C., 1990 to Robert Breidenbach the academy in 2015, according and Susan M. Myers.
 After to her obituary. graduation from Merrill High School in 2009, she attended Stoughton Police Department Northcentral Technical Col- in 2015.
 In 2019, she accepted a lege in Wausau, where she police officer position with the graduated in 2011.
 She contin- Chetek Police Department.
 She ued her studies at the Univer- was engaged in March 2023 to be Breidenbach had been an offi- sity of Wisconsin-Green Bay, married to Shane Scribner.

-attended Blackhawk Technical She was born in Portage in College in Janesville completing
+In May, Breidenbach and cer at the Chetek Police Depart-graduating with a bachelor's attended Blackhawk Technical She was born in Portage in College in Janesville completing

 She began her career with the